 Many countries around the world have some version of a wrapped meal that is eaten with their hands, whether gyros, egg rolls, arepas, durum, baleadas, crepes, pupusas, kati rolls, burritos, sandwiches, and in the case of Mexico, tacos.

 Tacos are the most typical dish in the country, so I ask all the locals what their favorite place is.
 To anyone’s surprise, everyone has a different location.
 This is ideal for me since I can try a variety of places to enjoy, compare, and share.

 Walking through one of the streets of La Condesa, I came across Tacos Don Juan.
 Their sudadero tacos, with many onions a wide variety of exquisite sauces, make them worth repeating them again and again.
 In the neighborhood, there are also Las Costillas, a very local joint with ribs and biftec tacos.
 Order them with or without cheese, add roasted onions, and a little salt and lemon.
 La Roma is home to Tacos Orinoco, where their pork rind tacos late at night revive the dead.
 In Mercado Roma, you can find Don Chato and his barbecued lamb tacos with a native and particular flavor.
 Very close to this market, is El Parnita, with a wide variety of beef or vegetarian tacos that have given the city much to talk about.
-Another stop is Taco Naco, although they have several branches in the town, their tacos al pastor and assorted varieties they did not have as much flavor, and you should skip them.
+Another stop is Taco Naco, although they have several branches in the town, you should skip them.
 Another small local chain is, El Farolito, although its growth in the city they have an exceptional season and volcanoes are a must, it was one of my favorites.